helgasvala/socialdata/README.md

 ####################################################

-This part of the assigment was not as succesful as the second half.
-Hours of coding without success of the running the transtiton smootly.
+This part of the assignment was not as succesful as the second half.
+Hours of coding without success of running the transtiton smootly.

 Therefore the refresh button was introduced.
 Other than this then the codes functionality is as expected.